Steve Cochran: Early life and career

-Cochran was born in Eureka, California, but grew up in Laramie, Wyoming, the son of a logger.
-While he appeared in high school plays, he spent more time delving into athletics, particularly basketball.
+Cochran was born in Eureka, California.

 After stints as a cowpuncher and railroad station hand, he studied at the University of Wyoming, where he also played basketball.
-Impulsively, he quit college in 1937 and decided to go straight to Hollywood to become a star.
+Impulsively, he quit college in 1937 and went straight to Hollywood to become a star.

 Theatre

-Working as a carpenter and department store detective during his early adulthood, Cochran also gained experience appearing in summer stock.
-In the early 1940s he worked with the Shakespeare Festival in Carmel, California, where he played Orsino in Twelfth Night, Malcolm in Macbeth, Horatio in Hamlet and the title role in Richard III.
-He then performed in plays for the Federal Theatre Project in Detroit.

-Cochran was rejected for military service in World War II because of a heart murmur, but he directed and performed in plays at a variety of Army camps.
+Cochran was rejected for military service in World War II because of a heart murmur, but he directed and performed in plays at various Army camps.

 He was appearing with Constance Bennett in a touring production of Without Love in December 1943 when he was signed by Sam Goldwyn.

 On Broadway, Cochran appeared in Hickory Stick (1944).

 Hollywood

 Sam Goldwyn

 Samuel Goldwyn brought Cochran to Hollywood in 1945.
 Goldwyn made only a few films a year, so he loaned Cochran to Columbia Pictures for Booked on Suspicion (1945), a Boston Blackie movie.

 Goldwyn then put him in Wonder Man (1945), a Danny Kaye movie co-starring Virginia Mayo and Vera-Ellen in which Cochran played a gangster.
 Columbia then used him in another Boston Blackie film, Blackie's Rendezvous (1945), in which he played a villain, and in The Gay Senorita (1945) with Jinx Falkenburg.

 Goldwyn then used Cochran in another Danny Kaye movie with Mayo and Vera-Ellen, The Kid from Brooklyn (1946).
 After United Artists borrowed him to play a gangster in The Chase (1946), Cochran appeared in the prestigious drama The Best Years of Our Lives (1946), playing a man who has an affair with a woman played by Virginia Mayo that continues even after her husband (played by Dana Andrews) returns from war.
-The movie was a huge critical and commercial success.

 Cochran had a supporting role opposite Groucho Marx in Copacabana (1947) for United Artists.
 Goldwyn got him to play another gangster opposite Kaye and Mayo in A Song is Born (1948), directed by Howard Hawks.

 He made his TV debut in "Dinner at Antoine's" for The Philco-Goodyear Television Playhouse (1949) and followed this with "Tin Can Skipper" for NBC Presents (1949).

 He then returned to Broadway to support Mae West in a shortlived revival of her play Diamond Lil.
 This revived Hollywood's interest in him.